ellisonbg/py4science/book/getting_started.rst

 documentation and numerical algorithms built-in.
 By contrast, Python is a programming language which has some of these things built-in, but it is not designed to be an environment for scientific computing.
-It can be, and is, the basis if a top-notch scientific computing environment, but these pieces have to be assembled.
+It can be, and is, the basis of a top-notch scientific computing environment, but these pieces have to be assembled.
 Many newcomers to Python feel overwhelmed by the multitude of choices.